 The biggest factor in timing blooms is the weather.
 Cold spells and hot spells can really throw off your timing.
 So I will explain what I do to combat this.

->

-> My biggest tool is a calendar.
+My biggest tool is a calendar.
 I get one every year and keep it on my desk.
 I like the kind that usually hangs on a wall and that has plenty of room to write in the spaces.
-The first thing I do is to find the dates for the shows on it.
-Then write down dates of this years shows.
+The first thing I do is to find the dates for this years shows on it and write them down on it.
 I then start writing in the following dates:

->

-> 70 days before show
+70 days before show

 65 days before show

 60 days before show

 6 weeks before show